 Brynne Kennedy at Recruiting Daily says that hiring global workers requires careful planning, as it puts many companies in the position of “stepping into uncharted territory.”
-Businesses will have to scout the best places to expand, the top candidates to hire, all the while maintaining a consistent global culture.
+Businesses will have to scout the best places to expand, and the top candidates to hire, all the while maintaining a consistent global culture.
 This is not easy, and it takes time.

 For hiring managers to succeed at tapping into international talent, they should develop deep understanding of global hiring trends or, at the very least, the markets in which they want to operate.
-They will also need sound knowledge of the relevant laws governing the employment of foreign talent.
+They will also need a sound knowledge of the relevant laws governing the employment of foreign talent.

 Adrianne Bibby at Remote.Co notes that the first hurdle to global recruitment is the law.
 This is the case whether companies are hiring remote workers or relocating team members.